zerodayscompanyinc/ZeodaysCompanyInc-MegaHack-Fix-Autonomous-Batch/README.md

 Based on the image you provided, the tool is named **"megahack fix"** (along with previous versions "mega fix 2" and "mega fix 3").

-Here is a powerful, advanced, and cautionary description text tailored specifically for this tool, incorporating the filename from your image and your original requirements.

 ***